BryceLehnen/CSCI-331-FeatureProject/README.md

 ---
 ## Technical Summary

 NextJs was the framework used for this project.
 It allowed to create components for the links that made coding the project much easier.
+The settings menu that controls the which links are displayed was accomplished using components.
+In javascript, there would have needed to be a lot of copying and pasting to properly implement this feature, but with NextJs, we were able to do it quite easily.

 The only API used was sunrise-sunset API.
 It allowed us to use the users geolocation to send a fetch request for various timestamps.
 These timestamps told us when sunrise, solar noon, and sunset were.
 Along with those basic times were the three stages twighlight both before sunrise and after sunset.
 These times determined when the background would change to the cooresponding image that would idealy match what it looked like outside the users window on a clear day.